Torg

 Supply Chain and Trade Insights

-• Italy is still the largest exporter, weighing in with approximately 4 million tonnes and exporting €4 billion of pasta in 2024.
+• Italy is still the largest exporter, weighing in with approximately 4 million tonnes and exporting €4 billion of pasta in the previous years.
 Nevertheless, the suggested 91.74% U.S. anti-dumping tariff imposed on Italian pasta is compelling distributors to seek alternative supply routes from Turkey, North Africa, and Asia.

 • Freight charges have softened but remain volatile.
 Drewry's World Container Index indicates rates at about $1,746 per 40-foot container, or about $85 per metric ton for dried pasta moving from Europe to the U.S.